rbsexton/mpelite-stm32f0/README.md

-# mpelite-stm32f0
+This is the sockpuppet supervisor layer.

-Demo of MPE Forth Lite running on the STM32F072R Discovery board with Sockpuppet.
+Its derived from the STM Demo code for the STM32F072R Discovery board.